 Volunteers in Schools

 Volunteers with SVPACT come from all walks of life.
 One aspect of volunteering that they find most difficult is trying to feel accepted as a valued member of their school community.
-To facilitate this inclusion it is essential for each school to identify a Contact person, called the School Coordinator, within the school who will liaise with and be the first point of contact for the volunteer mentors.
-The role of School Coordinator may be given to one of the Deputy Principals, the Learning Support Team Leader or to a teacher with special interest in managing volunteers.
+To facilitate this inclusion it is essential for each school to identify a School Coordinator who will liaise with and be the first point of contact for the volunteer mentors.
+The role of School Coordinator may be given to the Deputy Principal, the Learning Support Team Leader or to a staff member with special interest in managing volunteers.

 Why Volunteers?